-Now let’s take a look at specific examples of how you can use metaphorical expressions to spice up your writing.
+Now let’s take a look at five examples of how you can use metaphorical expressions to spice up your writing.

-Imagine yourself blazing quickly through your feed reader or email inbox.
-Post titles and subject lines whiz by in a blur of mundane language, until you hit a heading that stops you dead in your tracks and plants a visual in your brain that prompts you to investigate further.
+Article titles and subject lines whiz by in a blur of mundane language, until you hit a heading that stops you dead in your tracks and plants a visual in your brain that prompts you to investigate further.

 For examples of titles that employ both metaphor and descriptive beneficial copy, one only has to look at best-selling business books:

 - Purple Cow: Transform Your Business by Being Remarkable

 - Duct Tape Marketing: The World’s Most Practical Small Business Marketing Guide

 - Blue Ocean Strategy: How to Create Uncontested Market Space and Make Competition Irrelevant

 Perhaps you avoided metaphor in your headline, but want to open strong by creating an engaging visual representation in the reader’s mind.
 Use a metaphor to suck people into the body of your content.

 Here’s an example from Anne Miller’s Metaphorically Selling that begins an examination of the dot com bust and resulting economic downturn: